-“I’ve heard tales of Igor Gouzenko’s defection from the time I was a child.
-Last Night of the World is the book I’ve always wanted to write.
-My new novel is the story of the spark that ignited the Cold War from the point of view of the Canadian-Soviet spies implicated by Gouzenko.
-When I watched the T.V. series, The Americans, I knew it the time was right.”
+“I’ve heard tales of Igor Gouzenko’s defection from the time I was a child,” Joyce says.
+“Last Night of the World is the book I’ve always wanted to write.
+It is the story of the spark that ignited the Cold War from the point of view of the Canadian-Soviet spies exposed by Gouzenko, and who were charged with treason by the Canadian government.
+When I watched the T.V. series, The Americans, I knew the time was right to tell this story.”

-She would like to thank the Ontario Council for its support.
+Joyce would like to thank the Ontario Council for its support.

 Visit Joyce Wayne’s blog, “Retirement Matters”, sponsored by HomEquity Bank.
 This blog is for Canadian retirees (and soon-to-be-retirees) trying to understand the changing definition of retirement.
 Take a look at what ‘living in retirement’ means today!